 Thanks to Rob Walling (TinySeed), Stewart Townsend (Channel as a Service), Whit Anderson (Bad Unicorn), Natwar Maheshwari (Engineering Brew), Noah Bragg (Potion), Jeremy Abraham (Spiffy), Ramy Khuffash (Page Flows), Yarty Kim (Bourne Fighter), Will Hankinson (IntroCave), Vishal Srivastava (Trainedge), Thomas Jacquesson (TweetHunter), Kimsia Sim (GreenDeploy), Héctor Reyes (Control), Sam Julien (SamJulien.com), Ray Deck (ShieldNumber), Shashank Agrawal (Omdena), Jamil Abreu (Substack) and Lu Doan (Agent Shield).
 We had a great time jamming on this report.

-Become a Trends Pro Member and join 1,500 other freedom-loving founders
+Become a Trends Pro Member and join 1,000+ founders enjoying…

 What you’ll get:

 - 50 Micro-SaaS Apps (216% More)

 - 11 Opportunities (120% More)

 - 16-minute audio episode with exclusive Micro-SaaS stories, insights and opportunities.